-City of Salisbury Fire Department Fire Prevention Fee Schedule standpipe systems are included in the fee schedule prescribed for sprinkler systems) and applies to all piping associated with the standpipe system, including connection to a water supply, piping risers, laterals, Fire Department connection(s), dry or draft fire hydrants or suction connections, hose connections, piping joints and connections, and other related piping and appurtenances; includes plan review and inspection of all piping, control valves, connections and other related equipment and appurtenances needed to provide a complete system and the witnessing of one hydrostatic test, and one final acceptance test of the completed system. d.
+- d.
 Fire Pumps & Water Storage Tanks.
 The fees include plan review and inspection of pump and all associated valves, piping, controllers, driver and other related equipment and appurtenances needed to provide a complete system and the witnessing of one pump acceptance test of the completed installation.
-Limited service pumps for residential sprinkler systems as permitted for NFPA 13D systems and water storage tanks for NFPA 13D systems are exempt. i.
-Fire Pumps \$0.50/gpm of rated pump capacity; \$125 minimum \$75/tank ii.
-Fire Protection Water Tank iii.
-Witnessing Underground Water Main \$75 Hydro Tests iv.
-Witnessing Fire Main Flush \$75 e.
-Gaseous and Chemical Extinguishing Systems. \$1.00/pound of Applies to halon, carbon dioxide, dry chemical, extinguishing agent; \$100 wet chemical and other types of fixed automatic minimum: or fire suppression systems which use a gas or \$150 per wet chemical chemical compound as the primary extinguishing extinguishing system agent.
-The fee includes plan review and inspection of all piping, controls, equipment and other appurtenances needed to provide a complete system in accordance with referenced NFPA standards and the witnessing of one performance or acceptance test per system of the completed f.
-Foam Systems The fee applies to fixed installation.
+Limited service pumps for residential sprinkler systems as permitted for NFPA 13D systems and water storage tanks for NFPA 13D systems are exempt. - i.
+Fire Pumps - ii.
+Fire Protection Water Tank - iii.
+Witnessing Underground Water Main Hydro Tests - iv.
+Witnessing Fire Main Flush - e.
+Gaseous and Chemical Extinguishing Systems.
+Applies to halon, carbon dioxide, dry chemical, wet chemical and other types of fixed automatic fire suppression systems which use a gas or chemical compound as the primary extinguishing agent.
+The fee includes plan review and inspection of all piping, controls, equipment and other appurtenances needed to provide a complete system in accordance with referenced NFPA standards and the witnessing of one performance or acceptance test per system of the completed installation. - Foam Systems The fee applies to fixed extinguishing systems which use a foaming agent to control or extinguish a fire in a flammable